aoblepia/efabless_vlsi_verilog/README.md

 to check out the results.
 See if you can figure it out.

+Parity checker:
+input: 8 bit data_in
+output: even_parity bit is set if parity is even, odd_parity bit is set if parity is odd.

 | STATE      | ACTION                                      | TRANSITION                                |
 |------------|---------------------------------------------|-------------------------------------------|
 | WAIT       | `busy ← 0`                                  | `if (start) goto INIT`<br>`else goto WAIT`|